LookHere/SalesCompensation/README.md

 The attached code runs all calculations and charts based on a minimal data normally received in this process.

+There is one file with worker data, generally pulled from the HRIS.

 ![](https://github.com/LookHere/SalesCompensation/blob/main/graphics/Workers.png)

+A second file has the sales data, generally pulled from the sales team.
+Note that there is a Sale# to keep track of which sales jobs are connected.
+In this example Sale# 264815 was made, then canceled by the client.
+The sales worker was able to salvage part of it and a spiff was awarded to them for saving the sale (since the cancellation was not their fault).
+Since these are all tracked under the same sales number, they can be combined to show the sales associate a simple high level view of their achievement (in addition to a full detailed audit).

 ![](https://github.com/LookHere/SalesCompensation/blob/main/graphics/Sales.png)